 PCF proposes two additional principles: 1.
 A successor's costs and benefits evaluation shall be required to fully incorporate the benefit of: a.
 Reductions in greenhouse gas emissions, b.
 Reductions in particulate pollution, c.
 Reductions in the number of premature deaths due to pollution reduction, d.
 Reductions in the congestion of the transmission systems, e.
 Reductions in the congestion of the distribution systems, and f.
 Reduction of peak demand and net peak demand; and 2.
-A successor shall align with the directives of California Executive Order B-55-18.66 We decline to adopt either proposed principle.
-Adoption of PCF's first principle regarding a successor's cost and benefits would conflict with our prior determination that cost-effectiveness analysis in this proceeding shall be conducted in the manner
+A successor shall align with the directives of California Executive Order B-55-18.75 We decline to adopt either proposed principle.
+Adoption of PCF's first principle regarding a successor's cost and benefits would conflict with our prior determination that cost-effectiveness analysis in this proceeding shall be conducted in the manner directed by Decisions 16-06-007, 19-05-019, 20-04-010 and Resolution E-5077.
+With respect to the principle regarding California Executive Order B-55-18, this Executive Order has been added to the list of energy policies in proposed principle 6.
+Hence a separate principle on this same topic is unnecessary.

-64 CALSSA Opening Comments, December 4, 2020 at 5.
+73 CALSSA Opening Comments, December 4, 2020 at 5.

-65 SBUA Opening Comments, December 4, 2020 at 6-7.
+74 SBUA Opening Comments, December 4, 2020 at 6-7.